tricsi/theo/README.md

 Find the way out from the dungeon in this epic story.
 Try to avoid traps and monsters.
-Glitches may help you.
+May the Glitch be with you.

-## Controls
+## CONTROLS

 TAP or CLICK or Press SPACE

-## The Team
+## THE TEAM

     Concept art: Márti, Móric
     Story telling: Maggie
-    Game development: Csaba Csecskedi
+    Everything else: Csaba